Celso Piña: Barrio bravo and the leap to international fame

-In 2002, Piña recorded Mundo colombia, featuring collaborations with artists like Julieta Venegas, Flaco Jiménez, Alejandro Marcovich, Alejandro Rosso and once again with Blanquito Man y "El queso" Bronsman.
+In 2002, Piña recorded Mundo Colombia, featuring collaborations with artists like Julieta Venegas, Flaco Jiménez, Alejandro Marcovich, Alejandro Rosso and once again with Blanquito Man y "El queso" Bronsman.
 It was produced by Julián Villarreal, Alfonso Herrera and Toy Selectah.

-Celso had several successful international tours that included countries as Germany, Spain, Portugal, Denmark, Sweden, Czech Republic, Italy, France, Switzerland, Morocco, Colombia, Nicaragua, Guatemala, Argentina, Chile, Canada and the United States.
-Celso Piña received a Latin Grammy nomination for Best Contemporary Tropical Album in 2002 for Barrio Bravo.

 In 2003, he played a concert in Monterrey that was attended by Gabriel García Márquez, with whom he struck up a friendship.
-In 2007, he was honored by the "Colombia tierra querida" association composed of Colombians living in Monterrey with the award, "icon of Colombian culture."
+In 2007, he was honored by the "Colombia tierra querida" association composed of Colombians living in Monterrey with the award "icon of Colombian culture."
 Piña performed in Colombia for the first time in 2010, where he was greeted by his greatest influences, Aníbal Velázquez and Alfredo Gutiérrez.

-Celso had several successful international tours that included countries as Germany, Spain, Portugal, Denmark, Sweden, Czech Republic, Italy, France, Switzerland, Morocco, Colombia, Nicaragua, Guatemala, Argentina, Chile, Canada and the United States.
+Celso had several successful international tours that included Germany, Spain, Portugal, Denmark, Sweden, the Czech Republic, Italy, France, Switzerland, Morocco, Colombia, Nicaragua, Guatemala, Argentina, Chile, Canada and the United States.
 Celso Piña received a Latin Grammy nomination for Best Contemporary Tropical Album in 2002 for Barrio Bravo.

 Death and remembrance

 On August 21, 2019, Piña died from a heart attack in Monterrey, Mexico at the age of 66.
 He had felt unwell and checked in at the hospital San Vicente of his own accord and passed soon after.

 A mass was held in his memory at the Basílica de Guadalupe of the Independencia neighborhood, where he was honored by hundreds of followers.
-After the service, his casket was driven around the neighborhood for a final time.
-A concert honoring his legacy was held in the Macroplaza de Monterrey on August 28, 2019 with performances from artists like El Gran Silencio, Inspector, Los Siriguayos, Kombolocos, Los Kumbiamberos Rs, among others.
+After the service, his casket was driven around the neighborhood.
+A concert honoring his legacy was held in the Macroplaza de Monterrey on August 28, 2019, with performances from artists like El Gran Silencio, Inspector, Los Siriguayos, Kombolocos, and Los Kumbiamberos Rs, among others.

 A series of murals with his image were created in the Independencia neighborhood.
 The Monterrey government has discussed naming a street in the city after Celso Piña.

+Documentary

+The documentary Celso Piña: el rebelde del acordeón (2012) describes the rise of the sonidero groups and the widespread popularity of Colombian cumbia en La Indep, the Monterey neighborhood that Celso Piña was raised in and where he was the first to interpret the genre live in dances and family parties.